PetchMa/Documentation/berkeley/ml_parameters.md

 **RFI Injected Positive GBT**

-These observations include SETI signal and includes a fake signal we injected, ontop of RFI from GBT data.
+These observations include SETI signal and includes a fake signal we injected, on top of RFI from GBT data.
 This looks like the following:

 ![alt text](images/injected_pos.jpg)